Dr. Oz wins Republican Pennsylvania Senate primary - NewsBreak

 Oz tweeted Friday night that he is “tremendously grateful for (McCormick’s) pledge of support in the fall election.
 We share the goal of a brighter future for Pennsylvania & America.”

 “Now that our primary is over, we will make sure that this U.S. Senate seat does not fall into the hands of the radical left, led by John Fetterman.
-I look forward to campaigning in every corner of the Commonwealth for the next five months to earn the support of every Pennsylvanian.”
+I look forward to campaigning in every corner of the Commonwealth for the next five months to earn the support of every Pennsylvanian.”‘No end in sight yet’: James River search for missing Chesterfield woman continues on Day 5

 Oz will face Pennsylvania Lt.
 Governor John Fetterman in the November general election after the AP projected Fetterman’s win on election night.
 Oz had declared victory ahead of the recount and McCormick’s concession.